5 Ways to Drive Home your Call to Action in your Direct Marketing

 Here’s an example: I took my kids to the fair this summer and while we were waiting in line for one of the rides, my daughter looked up to the sky and pointed, “Look, mommy!”
 There was an airplane pulling a banner through the sky.
 Neat idea, right?
 Well, actually it could have been better.
 Continue reading “5 Ways How to: Call to Action”

-The number of businesses using direct mail marketing now compared to 10 to 15 years ago is staggeringly higher.
+The number of businesses using direct mail marketing to increase sales now compared to 10 to 15 years ago is staggeringly higher.

 We are noticing that after the temporary dip, now there are more and more business owners and marketing managers who understand and appreciate the effectiveness of direct mail marketing.